 - In order to have the best possible results, you should gather around 20 different soil samples and let them dry on newspapers.

-- Put the collected soil in the test kit containers and send them to a soil testing facility.
+- Put the collected soil in test kit containers and send them to a testing facility.

 If you find out that your soil isn’t suitable for growing that perfect lawn, you can fix it yourself: